 As I was writing last week’s post about white room dialogue, I kept thinking about Ender’s Game, by Orson Scott Card—a book which famously (and thoroughly) breaks the rule about white room dialogue.
 So since my last post about a … Read More

-I find that most writers fall into one of two camps: those who prefer to write dialogue and those who prefer description.
+Most writers fall into one of two camps: those who prefer to write dialogue and those who prefer description.
 Personally, my innate talents fall more on the dialogue side of the spectrum.
-As such, I have a … Read More
+As such, I have a tendency—if I’m not … Read More

 While planning my post on said bookisms, I began reading a series by Robert Asprin called Myth Adventures.
 My husband convinced me to read the first book, Another Fine Myth, and it was pretty easy to get hooked.
 One of … Read More